rocketstack-matt/feedme.email/README.md

 [2023-02-05T19:03:29.624Z] Java HotSpot(TM) 64-Bit Server VM warning: Options -Xverify:none and -noverify were deprecated in JDK 13 and will likely be r[2023-02-05T19:03:30.995Z] Worker process started and initialized.
 [2023-02-05T19:03:34.739Z] Host lock lease acquired by instance ID '0000000000000000000000002F3D0C97'.
 ```
-Using curl or a REST client you should be able to post an email address to the functio.
+Using curl or a REST client you should be able to post an email address to the function.